 The COVID-19 Coronavirus outbreak in the United States has caused the Governor of the State of New Jersey to mandate closures and a curfew for all nonessential citizens and businesses.
-The management of the District (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its December 31, 2019 financial statements (audited).
-Financial impact in 2020 is uncertain at this time.
-A significant portion of the revenue to support District 2020 operations is taxation all collectible and inspection fees potential reduction; however, the final outcome for 2020 is uncertain at this time.
+The management of the District (which is essential) has evaluated the impact of the situation and has determined that there is no adverse impact on its December 31, 2020 financial statements (audited).
+Financial impact in 2021 is uncertain at this time.
+A significant portion of the revenue to support District 2021 operations is taxation all of which, collectible and inspection fees have the potential for reduction; however, the final outcome for 2021 is uncertain at this time.
 It is not known at this time if there are any federal or state funds available for impact relief.

-ABERDEEN TOWNSHIP FIRE DISTRICT #1 SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY PUBLIC EMPLOYEES RETIREMENT SYSTEM (PERS) LAST SIX (6) FISCAL YEARS
+ABERDEEN TOWNSHIP FIRE DISTRICT #1 SCHEDULE OF THE DISTRICT'S PROPORTIONATE SHARE OF THE NET PENSION LIABILITY PUBLIC EMPLOYEES RETIREMENT SYSTEM (PERS) LAST SEVEN (7) FISCAL YEARS